 Highlighted aspects discussion

+Coding Efficiency / Complexity Analysis of Coding Tools

 In the following, we present a coding efficiency / complexity analysis of the proposed tools and the JEM tools integrated into the same software basis.
 The analysis is similar to that presented in JVET-B0044 [14].
 A complexity measure, we used a weighted measure of encoder and decoder run time overhead,

 C = ( ( Cenc – 1 ) + 5 * ( Cdec – 1 ) ) / 6,